Claytown Troupe: Early history – 1984 – 1988

-During the summer of 1988 the band were included, along with The Wedding Present, The Trudy & The Hunters Club, on a 4-track EP on the cover of House of Dolls magazine, plus filmed a promotional video for the song Prayer.
+During the summer of 1988 the band were included, along with The Wedding Present, The Trudy and The Hunters Club, on a 4-track EP on the cover of House of Dolls magazine.
+They also filmed a promotional video for the song "Prayer".

 Island Records – 1988 – 1991

 In September 1988 they signed to Island Records by Ron Fair, who also produced the debut album, Through the Veil with extra mixes by Ralph Jezzard.

 With a major record deal behind them but no manager, they met small label owner Steve 'Abbo' Abbott (ex.UK Decay vocalist) and decided a sixth member rather an established team would help build the band, so asked him to switch to management for them.